DHCSSza/escalator-sadilar/content/post/2021/08/2021-08-06-empower-track-launches/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BRjrFPkRMck" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The series were very well attended and participants contributed valuable comments and questions during and after the sessions.
-Organisations that were represented included the HSRC, UP, UCT, CPUT, SPU, UFH, UKZN, NWU, DUT, UWC, UNIZULU, UFS, TUT, WITS and more!
+The series was very well attended and participants contributed valuable comments and questions during and after the sessions.
+Organisations that were represented include the HSRC, UP, UCT, CPUT, SPU, UFH, UKZN, NWU, DUT, UWC, UNIZULU, UFS, TUT, WITS and more!
 We look forward to continuing the engagement with this growing community of women in Humanities and Social Sciences interested in the intersection of research and teaching and technology.